Base racers | Credit: Red Williamson

 My boys are old enough now that they like to sit through a whole game, but when they were younger, we’d often take a blanket and some snacks to the stadium’s grassy right-field berm, where babies and toddlers roam free, and parents stretch out on blankets, one eye on the game and one eye on the kiddos.

-Just last year, the stadium added a big playset near the berm, with room for tag, climbing and imaginative play.
+In 2016, the stadum added a large play structure near the berm, with room for tag, climbing and imaginative play.
 A Wiffle ball field (the only regulation size Wiffle field in Tacoma) completes this kid-focused area and gives everyone an outlet when they get too squirmy in their seats.

 Another great perk for kids: After the final inning of Saturday and Sunday games, kids are invited to run the bases.
 It’s great to see their grins as the dust trails behind them.